virginiah894/Hood-alert/README.md

 ## App Name :
 Hood Alert

-An application for users to post their projects and see what other people's projects and rate them
+## Description
+An application  that allows users to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

 ## Author
 virginiah periah [https://github.com/virginiah894]

-Behavior Driven Development (BDD)
+## Behavior Driven Development (BDD)
 As a user of the application you will be able to:

 Create an account and login,the account will store all your projects As a user you are able to view what other users have posted You are able to rate other puser`s projects Create your own projects and have them saved on your profile search for other users and see their projects Update your profile

-Setup and installation
+# Setup and installation
-Getting Started Fork this repository or clone it to your local machine on ubuntu use the following commands git clone this repository at [https://github.com/virginiah894/Awards]
+Getting Started Fork this repository or clone it to your local machine on ubuntu use the following commands git clone this repository at [https://github.com/virginiah894/Hood-alert]

-Installations
+## Installations
 Python version 3.6 Installation guide

 Django version 3.0 see installation details here[https://docs.djangoproject.com/en/3.0/topics/install/]